ZarmDev/Redux/README.md

 5. Optional: How to publish it

-**FIRST**
-* Go to settings on the github page (the home one)
-(if you can't find it, it's https://github.com/replacewithyourusername/replacewithyourgithubprojectname/settings)
-* Go to pages
-*

 If you need to put your site on github pages, you should use gh-pages, you can find it here: [gh-pages](https://github.com/gitname/react-gh-pages)

 Basically, do these steps (taken from react-gh-pages)